Grue-2/Projects/README.md

 #### Purpose
-Chat program for my friends and family to communicate that doesn't require encryption knowledge but still does end to end encryption done on user side over free easy to use online chat program.
+Chat program for my friends and family to communicate that doesn't require encryption knowledge but still does end to end encryption done on user side over a free easy to use online chat program like discord.

 #### Method of action
 Uses a java discord bot library to interface with discord.